01 February, 2021

-Which is why this article will focus on electronic packaging however if your company uses a different product feel free to apply these concepts in a different way.
+This article will focus on electronic packaging, however, if your company uses a different product, feel free to apply these concepts in a different way.

 We have compiled a list of biodegradable packaging materials very suitable for your electronics packaging, plus examples of the companies already using them successfully.

 - Biodegradable Packaging Materials for Electronics.